lh3/miniwfa/README.md

 *q*=max(*x*,*o*<sub>1</sub>+*e*<sub>1</sub>,*o*<sub>2</sub>+*e*<sub>2</sub>)
 is the maximal penalty between adjacent entries.
 The time complexity is *O*(*n*(*s*+*p*)) where *n* is the length of the longer sequence.

+In the heuristic mode, miniwfa chains low-occurrence k-mers and fills gaps in the chain with the exact algorithm.

 ## Vectorization